Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 **Sharding**

-Sharding crucially allows us to parallelize execution.
+Sharding crucially allows us to parallelize.

 Notes:
+In general when we say sharding we in fact talk about two quite distinct properties.

+Data sharding and execution sharding.

+In the next two talks we'll do a deep dive into execution sharding first and then data sharding.
+But what is relevant for us now is that sharding allows us to parallelize certain tasks and reduce data replication.

-Sharding crucially allows us to parallelize execution.
-All those sovereign substrate blockchains can connect to the relay chain and entrust it with validation duties, while the chain itself can focus on the business logic and functionality.
-So all those little blockchains connected to the relay chain are called parachains.
+All those sovereign substrate blockchains you were developing can in fact connect to the relay chain and entrust it with validation duties, while the chain itself can focus on the business logic and functionality.
+So all those little blockchains connected to the relay chain are called parachains, they are the shards of in Polkadot.
 But actually does anyone know where this name comes from? ...

 But let's zoom out for a second.